BUCS Super Rugby

-BUCS Super Rugby is the highest level of men's university rugby in Britain and a potential pathway for university players into elite rugby.
+BUCS Super Rugby is the highest level of men's and women's university rugby union in the United Kingdom and a potential pathway for university players into professional rugby.
 It comprises ten teams from universities in England and Wales.
-The league is named for its governing body, British Universities and Colleges Sport (BUCS).
+The league is named after its governing body, British Universities and Colleges Sport (BUCS).

 History

+Background

+The Scottish Varsity match between the University of St Andrews and the University of Edinburgh is the oldest varsity match in the world in a code of football, having been first played under rugby union rules in the 1860s.
+The first Varsity Match in rugby union between the University of Oxford and University of Cambridge was contested in 1872.

+Unusually for British university sporting events, the Oxford-Cambridge Varsity Match was broadcast on television, along with The Boat Race.
+The Independent proposed in 2008 that Bath v Loughborough was "the real varsity match" on the basis that these were the top two rugby union teams (at that time) in British Universities Sports Association (BUSA) competitions.
+In 2015, British Universities and Colleges Sport (BUCS), the successor to BUSA, organised fixtures between Loughborough and Durham (two of the top universities since 2011-12) to occur on the same day, which was referred to as the "BUCS Varsity".

+Men's

-BUCS Super Rugby was launched in 2016 as a new, top level of university rugby above the existing North A and South A leagues.
+Men's BUCS Super Rugby was launched in 2016 as a new, top level of university rugby above the existing North A and South A leagues.

 The eight teams in the inaugural 2016–17 season were those who finished in the top four of the North A and South A leagues in the preceding 2015–16 season.

 The league expanded to nine teams in the 2017–18 season and ten teams in the 2018–19 season.